randyyy616/Shipyard-Documentation/docs/blueprint-library/google-sheets/google-sheets-authorization.md

 ![](https://cdn.sanity.io/images/2xyydva6/production/03140e2248d816b73e1643cf27f1352f37da5a85-405x253.png?w=450)

-9. Now you can start using any of our Blueprints with that sheet!
+9. Now you can start using any of our Templates with that sheet!

 **_INFO:_** Pro Tip
 Want to access multiple Google Sheets files with the same credentials?
 You can also share Google Drive folders with the Service Account Email, causing every file in that folder to be accessible.

 ## Accessing the Sheet Name or ID
-1. Navigate to the Google Sheet you want to access with a Blueprint.
+1. Navigate to the Google Sheet you want to access with a Template.
 2. a.
 Copy the Name, shown in the top-left of the screen.
 This name is case sensitive.  **OR**
 b.
 Copy the ID, found in the URL `https://docs.google.com/spreadsheets/d/`**`sheet_id`**`/edit`